bandilemashile/Mapbox-Augmented-Reality-App/README.md

 # Mapbox-Augmented-Reality-App
 Wastetruck locator augmented reality app created using Mapbox sdk and Unity.
 That tracks a truck drivers fone and displays the location using Mapbox

+Apk is in zip folder

 ![Test Image 3](Truck1.png)

 Truck is seen moving on the street